trufflesecurity/trufflehog/README.md

                         comments and are ignored.
 If empty or not provided (default), no Git object paths are excluded unless effectively excluded via the --include_paths option.
+  --repo_path REPO_PATH
+                        Path to the cloned repo.
+If provided, git_url will not be used
+  --cleanup             Clean up all temporary result files
 ```

 ## Running with Docker